 Did the man in the parable start plotting ways he can advertise more?
-Does he take part in lashon hara (literally evil tongue…it’s unfounded gossip)?
-Does he sit and start to think about how to do it bigger and better than this man who moves in across from him?
+Did he take part in lashon hara (literally evil tongue…it’s unfounded gossip)?
+Did he sit and start to think about how to do it bigger and better than this man who moves in across from him?

 He tells his competitor who the best distributors and vendors are, gives him information on what sells best in that neighborhood and what doesn’t.
 He gives him names and numbers of people who would be good to know and do business with.
 He basically gives him the scoop on what works for him!

 Well, when asked that question he said because if God wants my business to be successful, it will be!
 And if He doesn’t then He doesn’t.
 No human being can change that!
 Wow!
 That is bitachon, trust!

 The shamash’s job is to light the candles.
 It is not its job to make sure the other candles burn brighter than the next or even worry if one goes out.
 Its job is to share its light and let God handle the rest.The shamash's job is to light the candles.
 It is not its job to make sure the other candles burn brighter than the next or even worry if one flickers out.
 Its job is to share its light and let God handle the rest.
 Click To Tweet

 Do we take them under our wing and help nurture them or do we just go our own way?
 Do we get excited that they are starting a site in our own niche and that more of God will be shared and more good works done?
 Or do we distance ourselves from them or try to make people think our site is better or that our service or product is better?